gica-gugui/whim/README.md

 Known issues:

-- Short load time at application startup, until current location is obtained
+- There is a small loading time at application startup, until current location is obtained
 - SVG images are not handled
 - Apple Directions API was used instead of Google Directions API.
 I started developing using MapKit framework, and discovered too late that you cannot use Apple maps with Google Directions API (legal reasons firstly)